Sustainability

 NGK’s Social Contribution Activities

-Providing Scholarships and Assistance to International Students
+Providing Scholarships and Assistance to International Students [People, Education, and Community Relations]

 In 1998, NGK established the NGK Foundation for International Students to facilitate the cultivation of individuals who will contribute to the development of the international community.
 Through the Foundation, NGK continues to provide assistance with housing and scholarships to overseas students visiting Japan.

 The impetus for the Foundation’s establishment stems from gratitude for the warm community support and hospitality shown to NGK’s first employees and families posted overseas at the time of its initial overseas expansion back in the 1930s.
 Our activities are conducted in the hope that the students will feel glad that they came to Japan and develop a fondness for the country.
-In FY2022, we provided housing to 38 students from seven countries, and scholarships (non-repayable) to 21 students from 10 countries.

 The NGK Foundation for International Students

-Exchange Between Supported Students, Communities, and Employees
+Exchange Between Supported Students, Local Residents, and Employees

 Communication After Support Ends